Achievable logoAchievable logo

 Downward movement:

-• Uncurl back to starting position
+• Uncurl your back to return to the starting position

-• Maintain contact with the floor
+• Keep contact with the floor as you lower

 Video from eHowFitness on YouTube.